Vegan Dog Food – Homemade Vegan Dog Food guide that every vegan dog owner will need.

 There is also evidence to suggest that there might be plastic in commercial dog food, meaning your dog may end up consuming plastic without you being aware of it.

 Particularly raw meat consumed by dogs could be even more dangerous to dogs.
 Why?
 Because of the bacteria Enterococci.

-Enterococci that spreads to the wrong areas of the body can cause serious infections, including abdominal, wound, oral, and urinary tract infections.
+Enterococci that spread to the wrong areas of the body can cause serious infections, including abdominal, wound, oral, and urinary tract infections.
 You definitely don’t want that for your dog.

 1. Reasons to Feed Your Dog Vegan Food:

 We become vegan for many reasons as humans.
 To reduce the cruelty of animals, to help the environment and our health.
 If you are a vegan, then you have a very solid core belief in life.
 In an ideal world, you would want to be surrounded by veganism.
 Even if that means turning your dog vegan as well.
 Feeding your dog meat, while you eat plant-based food may seem a little bit hypocritical, and in fact, may not sit well with you, when the whole purpose of veganism is to eliminate animal cruelty and consumption.

 Dogs may benefit from a vegan diet just as well as humans.
 Just make sure you provide them with all the nutrients they need.

 2. Does Vegan Food Provide Enough Nutrition to My Dog?

 Yes!
 It certainly does.
 Remember when you first went vegan?
 You were wondering the same question.